pmvaishakh3/SeleniumBank/README.md

  b.Browser : Chrome ./gradlew clean test -Dbrowser=chrome
  ==============
  Screenshots:
- Screenshots are stored in reports frame as screenshots for framework
+ Screenshots are stored in reports frame as screenshot for framework

  Java - "1.8.0_361"